Cusco Sacred Valley Ayahuasca Retreats & Master Plant Ceremonies in the Peruvian Andes

 The income the guesthouse received is channeled mainly into youth projects and efforts to maintain the vibrancy of the regional Quechuan culture.
 Dieteros are woven into the cyclical nature of meaningful exchange as guests at the retreat space.
 Retreat fees are used to directly support efforts to preserve and cultivate ancestral Andean culture.
 Our journeys extend beyond the periphery of our immediate lives and support the healing of the sacred lands upon which we also heal, and the lives of its stewards.

 Built on the foundations of reciprocity and care, I find this location to be a perfect space to work with plant medicine.

 The property itself hosts a designated area where children partake in afternoon studies.
 There is no interference with retreat goers as children study quietly at a suitable distance inside in a separate house.

 The venue is cozy and quiet while effortlessly providing guests a window into observing Andean culture, while also providing a plenitude of private spaces for relaxing and preparing for ceremonies.

 Whether it be relaxing, connecting with nature, or enjoying evening fires in the gardens, guests can find comfort in a multitude of features on the property supportive to their process.
 Nestled into the majestic high Andes and residing in the belly of the Valley, the property is conveniently located near trails that lead to crystalline lagoons and bubbling mountain rivers.
 The land is also host to various ongoing permaculture projects, including the accomodation gardens, offering guests the luxury of relaxing among curated natural cultivation efforts.

 Click here for photos of the venue: click here.

 Whether it be outside in nature or snug inside the Casita, the property boasts an expansive space offering tranquil areas to spend time on your own.

-The accomodation provides a wonderful space to diet with plants.
+The accommodation provides a wonderful space to diet with plants.
 You can walk around on the property and explore different areas or just relax in one place.

 The house provides seven secure and fully equipped bedrooms and bathrooms.
 Local Quechuans from nearby communities have contributed to creating an Andean style dining hall where they will prepare group meals.